chhayabangia/React-Portfolio/README.md

 ## Description

-This project is to demonstration of React.
+This project is to demonstration of React where this single page application was built to showcase my web development skills.
+This portfolio is a platform to display my work.

 ## Table of Contents